T-Nikhilesh/Student-Admission-Management-System/README.md

 # Student-Admission-Management-System

 The Student Admission Management System is a console-based application developed in C++.
-This system is designed to manage student admission details for SRM University-AP, Andhra Pradesh.
+This system is designed to manage student admission details.
 It provides functionalities such as adding new students, verifying student details, managing fee information, and more.

 # Table of Contents
 * Features